 Lexical/inherent cases (D, G) tend to be morphologically marked, while structural cases (N,A) may be morphologically unmarked.
 This holds for earlier stages of Germanic as well as for later stages.
-While the determiner system was already developed in MHG, pure genitive nominals were still ok.
+While the determiner system was already developed in Middle High German, bare genitive nominals were still ok.

-(1) a. der was wol rosselouf es wît Iw.
-6987

-he was well horse-run-GEN away

-"He was well as far away as a horse can run"
+(1) a. der was wol rosseloufes wît Iw.
+6987 he was well horse-run-GEN away "He was well as far away as a horse can run"

-h si filerent roubes aina maat D 7 122 20

-b. si füerent roubes eine magt Pz 122,20 they bring robbery-GEN a maiden "They have with them an abducted maiden"
+"They have with them an abducted maiden"